ankitsultana/blog/_posts/2018-06-12-flows-and-theorems.markdown

 Now for every edge in the original graph, add an edge from the left to the right, with an infinite capacity.

-Now consider any path which goes from source - some node of left side - some node of right side - sink.
+Now consider any path which goes from source to some node on the left side to some node on the right side to the sink.

 Now let's see what does minimum cut mean.